 ▶️ LISTEN TO THIS ARTICLE

-The distinction matters because we're past the point where "agent" means anything coherent.
+The distinction matters because "agent" now covers a very wide range of systems, as What Is Agentic AI explores in depth.
 A thermostat is technically an agent.
 So is ChatGPT.
 So is Claude Computer Use controlling your desktop.
 The term has expanded to cover everything from reflex-based chatbots to self-modifying systems that rewrite their own code.
-Simon Willison offered the simplest useful definition in September 2025: "An LLM agent runs tools in a loop to achieve a goal."
+Simon Willison offered the simplest useful definition: "An LLM agent runs tools in a loop to achieve a goal."
 That captures the core (autonomy, iteration, goal-directedness) but it doesn't tell you which type of agent architecture you're building or why it matters.

 Reactive Agents: Fast, Brittle, and Everywhere